Peter Isaacson: Post-war career

 Isaacson stood as the Liberal candidate for Prahran in the November 1945 Victorian state election, but was defeated by Labor's Bill Quirk.
 His wartime commission was terminated on 21 February 1946 and he transferred to the RAAF Reserve.
 He was state commandant of the Victorian Squadron of the Air Training Corps from 1950, and commandant of No. 21 (City of Melbourne) Squadron from 1961, before retiring in 1969 with the rank of wing commander.
 He also served as an honorary aide-de-camp to Queen Elizabeth II from 1963 to 1965.

 After working as aviation correspondent for The Argus in Melbourne, Isaacson set up his first newspaper, the Advertiser, in 1947; he established Peter Isaacson Publications the same year.
 The Advertiser took over other community newspapers and became the Southern Cross, which Isaacson edited and published along with Sunday Observer and various business and industry magazines.
 In 1986 Peter Isaacson Publications took over the Asher Joel Media Group.
 Southern Cross was bought by APN News & Media in 1993 and Isaacson became APN's director, serving until 1998.
 He chaired TW Media from 1997 to 2005.

 Isaacson married Anne McIntyre in Melbourne on 21 December 1950.
 The couple, who had known each other since their teens, had delayed their wedding during Anne's five-year struggle with polio and Isaacson carried his future bride to the registry office on the day.
 The marriage produced two sons.
 On 10 June 1991 Isaacson was appointed a Member of the Order of Australia "for services to the print media and the community".
 He published As I Remember Them: Men and Women Who Shaped a Life, a collection of eulogies he had delivered for friends and colleagues, in 2012.
 In May of that year he was among a group of thirty-two veterans selected to attend the dedication of the RAF Bomber Command Memorial in London as part of the official Australian delegation.
 Isaacson was a Life Governor of the Victorian Shrine of Remembrance, having previously served as a Trustee from 1956 to 2000, and Chairman from 1983 to 2000.
 He and his wife lived in the Melbourne suburb of Toorak.
-Issaacson died on 7 April 2017 in Melbourne at the age of 96, following a short illness.
+Isaacson died on 7 April 2017 in Melbourne at the age of 96, following a short illness.
 He was survived by his sons; Anne had died the year before.